Illegal dumping concerns in Bush Hills neighborhood

 Our cameras spotted sofas, mattresses, other furniture and household items.

+Hoyt said, “Apart of this is because we have not had service over this way in terms of picking up rubbish in probably about three to four months.”

-According Birmingham Public Works “Bulk trash and Brush pick up” in Bush Hills should’ve happened on Jan.
-2nd.
-The next is scheduled pick up is on Jan.
-23rd.
-Garbage pick-up schedule remains the same on Tuesday and Friday.
+According to Birmingham Public Works “bulk trash and brush pick up” in Bush Hills should have happened on Jan.
+2. The next is scheduled pick up is on Jan.
+23. Garbage pick-up schedule remains the same on Tuesday and Friday.

 Mayor Randall L. Woodfin will join community leaders in announcing a new initiative for neighborhoods on Tuesday, Jan.
 21. The press conference will be outdoors in the Bush Hills community at 8 a.m. in the 1700 block of Seventh Avenue West.
 Enter at Seventh Avenue West and Eufaula Avenue.